Drive-in movie theaters reopen in Bay Area with new rules amid coronavirus pandemic

 RELATED: Socially distanced drive-in movie theater a welcome sign of normalcy during coronavirus pandemic

-West Wind Drive-In Theaters announced on its website that they are reopening 4 of their theaters across California, including two in the Bay Area.
+West Wind Drive-In Theaters announced on its website that they are reopening not just this Concord location, but all 4 of their theaters across California.

 The San Jose, Concord, Sacramento and Glendale theaters to reopen come with "strict" rules the company said on their Facebook page.